Best kids’ bikes 2025

 How do I know if my child needs a bigger bike?

-Signs that they need a bigger bike include:
+Signs your child might need a larger bike include:

-- Their knees are overly bent when pedalling — they should only have a slight bend at the lowest position of the pedal rotation.
+- Knees are too bent when pedaling – there should be just a slight bend at the lowest pedal point.

-- When standing over the bike, there's more than 2 inches of clearance between the top tube and their groin (unless they have a step-through frame or low, staggered top tube).
+- Standing over the bike leaves more than 2 inches between the top tube and groin (unless it's a low-frame design).

-- They're having trouble manoeuvring the bike, even though they used to ride it confidently.
+- Difficulty maneuvering the bike, even if they once rode it confidently.

-For more details, see our guide: Is my kid's bike the right size for them?
+For a deeper dive, see our guide: Is my kid's bike the right size for them?

 Should I buy a bike my child can grow into?